canjs/can-connect-signalr/docs/can-connect-signalr.md

 ### Hub Interface Requirements

-Any `SignalR` hub you will connect to with `can-connect-signalr` must conform to the following interface, where the terms `Item` && `item` should be replaced by your method name prefix:
+Any `SignalR` hub you will connect to with `can-connect-signalr` must conform to the following interface:

 ```c-sharp